Professor-BX/SteamDeck_DJ/README.md

 -Steamdeck Windows Usermode Driver (for joystick mapping)

+(PLEEEEAASSSEEEE.....if you are running steam then make sure to disable the driver before launching steam, or you will get double key presses.
+As well, if you have Steam installed, then 100% make sure to turn off auto launch before you use this, as again, double key presses are kind of the worst.)

 https://github.com/mKenfenheuer/steam-deck-windows-usermode-driver

 -Chris Titus Optimizer utility (will provide instructions on what to use in later video)